 In search of a robust build on 64-bit Windows, updated from ATLAS 3.8.4 to the bleeding edge 3.9.46.
 There might be a performance benefit somewhere in there as well.

-of individual libraries, which currently includes just ATLAS.
-The venerable
+tests of individual libraries, which currently includes just ATLAS.
+The

-make test) is intended mainly to check the interface code in
+) is intended mainly to check the interface

-QML itself, although it has decent converage and flagged one bug in
+code in QML itself, although it has decent converage and flagged one bug

 The current status on 64-bit Windows is that ATLAS might or might not build.